 Step 2: Calculate Savings From Working 3 Days a Week

 Savings from working less may or may not be significant, depending on your situation.
-For me, the cost of public transportation, clothing and lunch are not significant, but every dollar counts.
+For me, the costs of public transportation, clothing, and lunch are not significant, but every dollar counts.
 You may have to commute long distances to work at significant cost.
-Working 3 days a week may allow you to do away with a second (or third) car, saving not only on the cost of the car, but also on insurance and repairs.
+Working 3 days a week may allow you to do away with a second (or third) car, saving not only on the cost of the car but also on insurance and repairs.

 Step 3: Identify Areas to Reduce Spending